Tainted-Fool/mydotfiles/README.md

 ### Fix iamcco/markdown-preview

-Keept getting error getting this to work
+Kept getting error getting this to work

 ```bash
 # comment out the plugin